Harald-U/knative-handson-workshop/docs/1-Prereqs.md

 We will work with the cluster in the command line mostly, using different CLIs.
 IBM Cloud Shell is a web based shell (terminal) that has all the required tools available.

-1. Access IBM Cloud Shell using the icon in the title bar:
+1. Access IBM Cloud Shell using the icon in the title bar.
+Make sure you are in the IBM account (1840867 - Advowork)!:
    ![cs ico](images/cloudshell-icon.png)
 1. It will take a moment to set up a session.
 Cloud Shell offers 500 MB of temporary storage, the session will close after 1 hour off inactivity, workspace data will be removed then.
 1. Enter the command: